steveiliop56/tinyauth/README.md

 <br />

-Tinyauth is a simple authentication middleware that adds simple username/password login or OAuth with Google, Github and any generic provider to all of your docker apps.
+Tinyauth is a simple authentication middleware that adds a simple login screen or OAuth with Google, Github and any provider to all of your docker apps.
 It supports all the popular proxies like Traefik, Nginx and Caddy.

 ![Screenshot](assets/screenshot.png)